chamons/incremental-society/docs/Gameplay.md

 Generic Techs

-- Metal Lore
-    - Upgrade: Quarry's produces small amounts of ore
+Woodworking
+    - Building - Logging Camp (Wood, Tools).
+Produces more wood than gathering camp, but nothing else.
+Stonecutting
+    - Building - Quarry (Wood, Tools, Stone).
+Produces a lot more stone than gathering camp, but nothing else.
-- Charcoal
+Charcoal
     - Charcoal Pit: Produce fuel from wood

+Bronze Working
-Research Bronze Working moves to the bronze age.
+    - moves to the bronze age.
 Warning: The will require consistent production of fuel, goods, and tools.

 In the late stone age, here is the resource list: